davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 could be used to generate water displacements based on incompressibility pf water.
 	🔼Thank you for the thoughtful suggestion.
 Using per-gridpoint signed differences based on the incompressibility of water is indeed a more realistic approach and could significantly enhance the accuracy of wave generation.
 However, we chose our current approximation to prioritize simplicity and straightforward implementation, which aligns better with the real-time constraints and accessibility goals of Arc Blanc.
 We will certainly consider your suggestion for future enhancements.

-4. Mask movement and orientation used in paper, so that front of the mask is above water surface and back is below water surface, looks artificial and extremely simplified.
+- [x] 4.
+Mask movement and orientation used in paper, so that front of the mask is above water surface and back is below water surface, looks artificial and extremely simplified. ✅ 2025-02-04
 A propulsion force acting on hull and causing it to move, in conjunction with proper water->solid interaction from the 1st part of the paper, with its forces and moments, will naturally cause hull to raise its bow based on physically correct simulation instead of oversimplified approximation used in the paper.
+	🔼Thank you for your valuable proposition.
+It might be a nice refinement for Arc Blanc framework.

 - [ ] Overall the paper allows to implement presented technique without much trouble for people that have experience with the topic of the paper, although better explanation of how the forces acting on solid object in water are summed up and used to evolve solid object dynamics would improve it a lot.